vincenzocivale/prova/Esercitazione_3/Readme.md

 The work began with exploring the dataset using the HuggingFace library.
 The corpus was already divided into three balanced sets (train, validation and test), each consisting of sentences taken from film reviews, annotated with a binary label indicating sentiment (positive or negative).
 This organisation facilitated the structuring of the model training, optimisation and evaluation process.

+#### Implementation Details

 Next, the `distilbert-base-uncased` model was loaded along with the associated tokeniser.
 DistilBERT was chosen for its computational efficiency: it is a lighter and faster version of BERT, obtained through knowledge distillation, which still maintains good performance.
 The tokeniser uses WordPiece tokenisation, adding the special tokens `[CLS]` and `[SEP]`, and automatically handles padding and attention masks for batch processing.

 For each input sequence, the model returns a three-dimensional vector representation in which the first vector (relative to the token `[CLS]`) summarises the meaning of the entire sentence.
 This representation was used as a sentence-level embedding for each example in the dataset.

 Starting from these embeddings, a linear SVM classifier (`LinearSVC`) was trained, thus defining a reference baseline.
 Performance was evaluated on the validation and test sets using standard classification metrics.
+The complete implementation can be found in [`Lab3_Transformers.ipynb`](Lab3_Transformers.ipynb).

+#### Results

 The model achieved an accuracy of 82% on the validation set and 80% on the test set.
 The F1 scores for the two classes are around 80%, demonstrating good discriminatory power even without fine-tuning the transformer model.

 | Dataset            | Metric    | Class 0 | Class 1 | Overall |
 | ------------------ | --------- | ------- | ------- | ------- |